 Direction

-From the viewpoint at the confluence of the Pegnitz and Rednitz rivers, you do not go back along the path, but follow it further, this time along the Rednitz, to the first bridge.
+From the viewpoint at the confluence of the Pegnitz and Rednitz rivers, follow the path further, this time along the Rednitz, until you reach the first bridge.

-The name "Rednitz" comes from the Slavic language.
+The name Rednitz comes from the Slavic language.
 It is assumed that it meant "beautiful river" back then.
 In the early Middle Ages, the Rednitz was travelled by flat-bottomed boats, which was not only faster but also safer than travelling by land.
 Once you have crossed the bridge, take the path that leads to the left across the meadow.
-Continue along the path through the meadows until you pass under Würzburger Straße.
+Keep following the path through the meadows until you pass under Würzburger Straße.
 When the subway is about 150 metres behind you, turn left onto a path.
 You are now directly at the Rednitzgraben.

 Rednitzgraben